-The Supply Chain Management programme is designed for students wishing to specialise in any or all of the following aspects of business: managing supply chain operations, business logistics, manufacturing management, managing quality and customer service and technology policy and management.
-The course offered provides the student with a strong conceptual and practical understanding of how successful supply chain management strategies can contribute to improved business performance with respect to cost, quality, flexibility and dependability.
-There is also a strong emphasis on the role of technological product and process innovation.
-Students are expected to complete their dissertation on a theme related to the management of supply chains
+The Supply Chain Management programme is designed for students whose careers may involve supply chain management or strategy development.
+The course will give students a strong conceptual understanding of how successful supply chain management strategies can contribute to improved business performance as well as the practical skills to apply this understanding.
+This course is suitable for students wishing to specialise in any or all of the following aspects of business: managing supply chain operations, supply chain strategy development, customer service and relationship management, business logistics, operations strategy, enterprise resource planning and technological product and process innovation.
+Students are expected to complete their dissertation on a theme related to the management of supply chains.

-Core courses: BMGT P709, BMGT P780, BMGT P781, BMGT P782, BMGT P783 and BMGT P784
+Core courses: BMGT P709, BMGT P780, BMGT P781, BMGT P782, BMGT P783 and BMGT P433